 - 12 oz. sausage cooked & crumbled

 - coarse salt for topping

-- Heat the milk and 2 T. butter over medium heat until the milk is steaming and the butter is melted.
+- Heat the milk and ¾ cup butter over medium heat until the butter is fully melted.

-- In a large mixing bowl, preferably a stand mixer, combine ¾ cup butter, yeast, sugar, and salt.
+- In a large mixing bowl, preferably a stand mixer, combine ¾ cup flour, yeast, sugar, and salt.

-- Pour in milk mixture and stir until combined.
+- Pour in milk & butter mixture and stir until combined.
 Cover with a damp towel and let rest for 30 minutes.

 - Whisk together the egg yolk and oil.
-Add to dough and stir until fully incorporated.
+Add to dough and mix until fully incorporated.

 - Slowly add remaining 1¼ cups flour.
 Dough should be very soft.
 Knead for 10 minutes until smooth.